 Chicken/Bovine Collagen (if from cartilage) Type II collagen

 The use of collagen supplements has been well studied, and continues to be studied as the rise in popularity of products containing collagen grows.

-At Jeuneora we choose to use only marine collagen type I in our Renew+, AquaGlow, and Hair, Skin and Nail capsules when it comes to supporting anti-aging, and the health of hair, nails and gut health.
+At Jeuneora we choose to use only Marine Collagen Type I in our Renew+, AquaGlow, and Hair Skin Nails Capsules when it comes to supporting skin appearance, and the health of hair, nails and gut health.

-We use NZ sourced free range, pasture fed, hormone free bovine type II of the highest quality in our Whey Protein and Collagen Complex Recovery and Repair Formula.
+We use NZ sourced free-range, pasture-fed, hormone-free Bovine Type II Collagen of the highest quality in our Whey Protein + Collagen Complex Protein Powders.

 We hope that the information in this post helps inform you about the different types of collagen available, and the purpose of each of these different types.